apache/arrow/docs/source/format/Intro.rst

 structs.

-The difference between the struct and map data types is that a struct holds the key in the schema, requiring keys to be strings, and the values are stored in in the child arrays, one for each field.
+The difference between the struct and map data types is that a struct holds the key in the schema, requiring keys to be strings, and the values are stored in the child arrays, one for each field.
 There can be multiple keys and therefore multiple child arrays.
 The map, on the other hand, has one child array holding all the different keys (that